ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 - Due to the way the application is coded, it's impossible to move a chess piece out of bounds.
 What will happen if a chess piece is moved out of bounds is not explicitly handled in the code, so Copilot likely find this test case in your previous tesitng.

 - This is the hardest test case.
-Getting the other tests done was trivial as long as you've explained exactly what you wanted to Copilot.
+Getting the other tests done is trivial as long as you've explained with exactitude what you wanted Copilot to do.

 - Try getting Copilot to generate this test case by yourself, here are examples of the prompts you might try and results you'll get: